Wendy Bacon: Career

 From 1991 to August 2012 Bacon was an academic at the University of Technology, Sydney, where she taught journalism at the Australian Centre for Independent Journalism (ACIJ).
 She continues to write as a freelance investigative journalist, with a series of articles about one police officer's corrupt framing of his ex-wife eventually leading to the overturn of a miscarriage of justice.
 Bacon also runs courses in freedom of information law for Fairfax Media.

 Alongside her distinguished career as a journalist and academic, she has continued an interest in anarchism, feminism and political activism.
 In 2016 Bacon was arrested at a protest to stop the construction of the WestConnex motorway.

+Oral history

+An oral history interview with Bacon, recorded in 1999, is available at the National Library of Australia.